drand/website/docs/concepts/specification.md

 network is stalled.
 In that case, nodes must continue to broadcast the same partial beacon as usual at every tick.

-**Network Catchup**: At some point, there will be enough honest & alive nodes to broadcast their partial signatures such that a new beacon can be aggregated, for the round R. However, that round R does not correspond to the current round given their local clock.
+**Network catchup**: At some point, there will be enough honest & alive nodes to broadcast their partial signatures such that a new beacon can be aggregated, for the round R. However, that round R does not correspond to the current round given their local clock.
 In this situation, each node must produce their partial